mombiela/stxt/README.md

 # STXT

-Multilanguage implementation of the STXT language.
+Multilanguage implementation and reference of the STXT language.

 - JavaScript / Node (core parser + CLI) in `packages/js`
 - Java library in `packages/java`